MichalKaleta99/Teabag_mass_control/README.md

 To inform machine operators I used an HMI app written in C# (which was created before my system so i only had to exchange data with it) and also a signal lamp.
 Depending on the needs that operator had to do (taring, measuring, time expired etc.) the lamp flashed at different frequencies and application looked a little different - relevant information about an existing need was displayed at the screen.

+# Training and instruction of use (manual)

+At the end of the project I made a instruction of use which you can find in my repo.
+Factory for which I prepared the project locates itself in Poland so obviously instruction and algorithm is made in polish language.

+Beyond the manual itself, to make that project as easy as possible for machine operators I performed a training about the control sytem - I listened and answered all possible questions and once everyone was familiar with system the project was done.

+# Summary

+The project itself has been fully completed and runned on the production line.